herofilo/StormCat/StormCat/README.txt

-MSAddonChecker, by jamoram
+StormCat, by jamoram

-Current version: 1.5.0 [INTERNAL]
+Current version: 1.7.1
-Last Update: 2019/09/07
+Last Update: 2019/09/17

 A little tool for:
-	1) Creating and managing multiple independent databases of Moviestorm addons, both installed and as addon files:
+	1) Creating and managing multiple independent catalogues of Moviestorm addons, both installed and as addon files:
-		- Databases can be searched for specific assets according to a series of criteria.
+		- Catalogues can be searched for specific assets according to a series of criteria.
 		- Asset lists can be exported as Microsoft Excel 2007 workbooks.
 	2) Checking the the validity and listing the contents of your valid:
 		- Moviestorm addon/content package files (.addon)